dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 CHAPTER 17  Using UserForm Controls    291

-Rather than use the Tab Order dialog box, you can set a control’s position in the
+Rather than use the Tab Order dialog box, you can set a control's position in the

 tab order by using the Properties window.
 The first control in the tab order has